System 1 Thinking: Why It Matters for MarketersApril 5, 2018

 However, Tropicana’s misfortune undermines our pretensions to rationalize purchase behavior.
 The juice inside the carton remained unchanged.
 The price did not increase.

-In 2005, Brandtrust worked with Tropicana to develop to develop its brand strategy.
+In 2005, Brandtrust worked with Tropicana to develop its brand strategy.
 Our findings helped create the prior packaging, and cautioned against the disastrous change in 2009.
 When the company eventually changed course, they reverted back to the look we had previously advised.

 How did we foresee the troublesome results of this change in packaging?
 A powerful truth informed our work with Tropicana, as it does with all our clients: Buying decisions are propelled by more than the logical distinctions we draw between brands.